paketo-buildpacks/paketo-website/content/docs/howto/python.md

 ### Miniconda

 Miniconda is a package management and environment management system supported by the Python buildpack.
-The builpack will create or update a conda environment from an `environment.yml` file or a `package-list.txt` file located at the root of the app source code.
+The buildpack will create or update a conda environment from an `environment.yml` file or a `package-list.txt` file located at the root of the app source code.